 Noodle for opal in Coober Pedy, take a full town tour including a visit of an underground church, the Breakaways and two nights in a quality underground motel.

 Finish your journey the with a visit to the Wadlata Outback Centre, Woomera Rocket Range and the Australian Arid Lands Botanical Garden.

-Australian Iconic Tours offers a great Outback Safari with a bucket load of fabulous experiences and the choice of some camping nights or hotel upgrades.
+Australian Iconic Tours offers a great Outback Safari with a bucket load of fabulous experiences and all ensuited accommodation.
+No Camping.

 Darwin Outback Tour Highlights & Inclusions